Постер к "Another Simple Favor"

 Real

-Scene was shot Bar Tiberio is a well-known establishment situated in Capri's bustling Piazzetta (Piazza Umberto I), the small, central square that serves as the heart of town life.
+Scene was shot a well-known establishment situated in Capri's bustling Piazzetta (Piazza Umberto I), the small, central square that serves as the heart of town life.
 It's a classic spot for locals and tourists alike to observe the vibrant social scene, enjoy refreshments, and soak in the quintessential Capri atmosphere, surrounded by shops and historic buildings.

 In movie